Norris Garshom Starkweather: Career

 He had established an architectural practise by the mid-1840s and he moved to Philadelphia in the mid-1850s, specialising in church designs.
 According to the records of the Court of common pleas Starkweather started work with Joseph C. Hoxie in November 1852 and became a full partner in 1854.
 The partnership with Hoxie broke down and was dissolved by July 1854.
-The Common Please case was to divide the assets of the office but this took until 1858.
+The Common Pleas case was to divide the assets of the office but this took until 1858.
 He appeared in Philadelphia city directories as an architect in 1854.

 The First Presbyterian Church, Baltimore was probably why he moved to Baltimore.
 He also designed Italianate villas in Maryland and Virginia.

 In 1860 he opened an office in Washington, D.C.
 After the Civil War became the partner of Thomas M. Plowman in the architectural and engineering firm of Starkweather & Plowman (1868–1871).
 Little is known of his career following the Panic of 1873 though he was listed in Washington directories until 1881.
-George A. Frederick commented that after an erratic career Startweather had moved to New York.
+George A. Frederick commented that after an erratic career Starkweather had moved to New York.